 3. If the works were works of repair, were the ones that a reasonable landlord would consider economic?

 The evidence was that the property was not in repair, and the Upper Tribunal decided that the works required to make it capable of occupation did fall within the definition of repair.
-However, the Tribunal determined that a reasonable landlord would not consider the cost of the works, which were equivalent to about two times the rental value of the property in a reasonable state of repair, to be economic because the prospect of redevelopment would mean that a hypothetical landlord would not be confident the cost of the repairs would yield much, if any, profit.
-Because the works of repair were ones that a reasonable landlord would not consider economic, the property fell to be valued in its actual condition rather than in an assumed reasonable state of repair, and, in its actual condition, its value was nil.
+However, the Tribunal determined that a reasonable landlord would not consider the cost of the works, which were equivalent to about two times the rental value of the property in a reasonable state of repair, to be economic, because the prospect of redevelopment would mean that a hypothetical landlord would not be confident the cost of the repairs would yield much, if any profit.
+Because the works of repair were ones that a reasonable landlord would not consider economic, the property fell to be valued in its actual condition, rather than in an assumed reasonable state of repair and, in its actual condition, its value was nil.

-To understand the range of comprehensive services that Roger Hannah & Co. provide, visit our website.
+To understand the range of comprehensive services that Roger Hannah & Co provide, visit our website.
 Should you have any queries regarding commercial property, feel free to call our specialist team.